ONSdigital/rm-survey-service/API.md

 An `HTTP 204 No Content` status code is returned if there are no known surveys.

 ## List Surveys by Survey Type
-* 'GET /surveys/surveytype/<type>'  Where type is one of Business,Social or Census i.e
+*   'GET /surveys/surveytype/<type>'  Returns a list of surveys of a specific type.
+Type is one of Business,Social or Census
-    * GET /surveys/surveytype/Business
-    * GET /surveys/surveytype/Social
-    * GET /surveys/surveytype/Census

 Note: Although the endpoint is case insensitive for Type, Pascal case matches the database enumeration and so is preferred. i.e Business preferred over business or BUSINESS